About the Project

 Preliminary design for this second phase was initiated in November 2011.
 Design was performed by the City's engineering consultant, Bergmann Associates of Rochester, New York, who is also inspecting the project.
 Villager Construction, Inc. is the contractor performing this work and they also performed the first phase project.
 The construction cost is approximately $6.5 million dollars and is being funded by the City of Rochester.

 The work will involve installing a new 42" diameter steel water transmission pipe along South Clinton Avenue from a location just south of Brighton Henrietta Town Line Road to the south side of the Erie Canal, and from the north side of the Erie Canal to a location just south of I-590.
 The existing water mains underneath the Erie Canal and I-590 will be rehabilitated with a cast-in-place pipe (CIPP) liner.
 After the pipe work has been completed, the pavement on South Clinton Avenue will be milled and resurfaced.

 - Installation of new pipe was substantially completed in March 2014.

-- Milling and resurfacing of South Clinton Avenue, from Brighton Henrietta Town Line Road to Woodsmeadow Lane will occur during the spring of 2014.
+- Milling and resurfacing of South Clinton Avenue, from Brighton Henrietta Town Line Road to Woodsmeadow Lane will occur during the week of May 12th, weather permitting.